stick/ncti-site/teams/index.md

 Pro
 : Must be current resident of team's home state

-Ringer
+Wildcard
 : No restrictions, may be from any location
-: Ringers are a set seed, they will only play other ringers
+: Wildcards are a set seed, they will only play other wildcards

 Master
 : Must be current resident of team's home state